ktmeaton/flask-dashboard-volt/README.md

 psql -U postgres -c "\l"

 # Go register a new account via the web app, and check if they show up in the database
-psql -U postgres flowdash-bio -c "SELECT * FROM \"User\""
+psql -U postgres flowdash-bio -c "SELECT * FROM \"user\""

 # Stop database server when finished
 pg_ctl -D local-psql-db -l stop